The Center for Visual Music

 Statements and tributes are welcome, for posting on this page (see below).

 Dr. William Moritz passed away on Friday, March 12, 2004, after a long battle with cancer.
-CVM extends sympathies to his family, to his 'extended' families at The Fischinger Archive, Cal Arts, USC, and his friends and colleagues worldwide.
+CVM extends sympathies to his family, to his 'extended' families at Cal Arts, USC, and his friends and colleagues worldwide.

 Moritz was recognized with the June Foray Award for significant or benevolent impact on animation, at the annual Annie Awards in Los Angeles on January 30, 2005.

 Dr. William Moritz was a world-renowned expert on animation, experimental film and visual music, and authored more than 100 articles, chapters and program notes.
-His new book Optical Poetry is the culmination of 34 years of research and work with the Fischinger Archive.
-Optical Poetry reveals his passion for the Fischinger legacy, and fully details his decades of work and travels with Elfriede Fischinger.
+His Fischinger biography Optical Poetry is the culmination of 34 years of research and work.
+Optical Poetry reveals his passion for the Fischinger legacy, and also details his decades of work and travels, often with Elfriede Fischinger.

 Moritz' own 34 films, both experimental and animation, have screened at museums in Paris, Amsterdam, Stockholm and Tokyo, and venues including Pacific Film Archive, Anthology Film Archive, San Francisco Art Institute, Academy of Fine Arts (the Hague), and Filmforum (Los Angeles).
-He toured giving poetry readings, had many of his poems published, and two of his plays were produced including The Midas Well Show.
-He published widely on animation, visual music and experimental film, including articles on Oskar Fischinger, James Whitney, Visual Music, Jordan Belson, the Fleischer Brothers, Bruce Connor, Hy Hirsh, Mary Ellen Bute and other filmmakers.
+He toured giving poetry readings, had many of his poems published, and two of his plays were produced including a number of performances of The Midas Well Show.
+He published widely on animation, visual music and experimental film, including articles on Oskar Fischinger, James Whitney, Visual Music, Jordan Belson, the Fleischer Brothers, Bruce Conner, Hy Hirsh, Mary Ellen Bute, Harry Smith and other filmmakers.
 He authored 200 pages on the History of Experimental Animation for the Absolut Panushka website.

-A Lifetime in Animation: The Glamorous William Moritz by C. Keefer, Animation World Magazine (June 2003)
+A Lifetime in Animation: The Glamorous William Moritz by Cindy Keefer, Animation World Magazine (June 2003)

 Selected Filmography of William Moritz